Dementia Care Support Guide: Dementia Care at Home

 July 14, 2024 - Reading time: 13 minutes

-Caring for a loved one with dementia at home can feel overwhelming, but you don’t have to do it by yourself.
+We know caring for a loved one with dementia at home can feel overwhelming, but you don’t have to do it by yourself.
 Access our free dementia care support guide and find practical tips to ensure you provide the best care for someone with dementia in your home.
 Find below the main categories:

 1. Empower Independence: Allow the person with dementia to maintain control over their life as much as possible.
 Respect personal space and encourage decision-making to preserve dignity and cognitive abilities.